dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/github-copilot.md

 ## Introduction

 This plugin aims to integrate GitHub Copilot's code auto-completion feature into HBuilderX IDE, providing developers with inline code suggestions to improve coding efficiency.
-This plugin connects to GitHub Copilot's official language server to get code completion suggestions in real time.
+This plugin leverages the SDK `@vscode/chat-lib` extracted from VS Code Copilot Chat to retrieve code completion suggestions in real time.
 To learn more about GitHub Copilot, please visit [https://github.com/features/copilot](https://github.com/features/copilot).
+To learn more about @vscode/chat-lib, please visit [https://github.com/microsoft/vscode-copilot-chat](https://github.com/microsoft/vscode-copilot-chat).

 ## Environment Requirements

 - **HBuilderX**: Version `4.71` or higher.
-- **Node.js**: Version `22` or higher.
-The Copilot language server requires a separate Node.js environment to run.
+- **Node.js**: Version `22.14` or higher.
+The @vscode/chat-lib language server requires a separate Node.js environment to run.

 ## How to Use